Gushel-Mukai varieties: Periods of Gushel--Mukai varieties

-Hyperk\"ahler varieties of dimension 2 are K3 surfaces.\ If $S$ is a K3 surface, it was shown by Beauville that the punctual Douady space $S^{[n]}:=\Hilb^n(S)$ parametrizing length-$n$ subschemes of $S$ is a hyperk\"ahler variety of dimension $2n$.\ The main result of \cite{og1} is the following (the double EPW sextic $\tY_A$ was defined in Theorem~\ref{th310}).
+Hyper-K\"ahler varieties of dimension 2 are K3 surfaces.\ If $S$ is a K3 surface, it was shown by Beauville that the punctual Douady space $S^{[n]}\coloneqq \Hilb^n(S)$ parametrizing length $n$ subschemes of $S$ is a hyper-K\"ahler variety of dimension $2n$.\ The main result of \cite{og1} is the following (the double EPW sextic $\tY_A$ was defined in Theorem~\ref{th310}).